osuosl/streamwebs/docs/source/outline.rst

 they will be redirected to a new page showing either data tables or graphs of the chosen templates.

-Additionally, there will be an option to ``compare`` site data between StreamWebs and other resources.
-Doing so will bring the user to a new page in which they can select where this outside data will come from.
-Once they hit compare again, they'll be met with a page displaying multiple graphs of the site's data.
+Additionally, there will be an option to ``compare`` data between StreamWebs' sites.
+Eventually, functionality will be added so that users can compare StreamWebs site data to other (outside) resources.

+So moving on to how ``compare`` function itself works.
+When the option is selected, the user will be brought to a new page in which they can choose the available sites to compare against.
+Once they hit the ``compare`` button again, they'll be met with a page displaying multiple graphs of the chosen sites' data.

 .. note::